-Nicola is represented by Onespace Gallery, Brisbane.
+Nicola Moss is represented by Arthouse Gallery Sydney.